 Port Wine takes a plain ol' chocolate cake recipe and takes it up several notches!

 Chocolate mousse.
 Chocolate brownies.
-Both are wonderful, but when combined you've got a superlative dessert!
+Both are wonderful, but when combined in a Chocolate Mousse Brownie cake you've got a superlative dessert!

-Speaking of chocolate mousse, here's a dairy-free & gluten-free incarnation that will satisfy anyone's chocolate craving!
+Speaking of chocolate mousse, here's a dairy-free and gluten-free incarnation that will satisfy anyone's chocolate craving!

 This dessert makes it own hot fudge sauce along with a rich brownie.
 Easy to make and great with a scoop of ice cream!